COVID-19

 Prevention

+The most important measure for preventing severe illness from COVID-19 is vaccination (Box 5-02).
+Vaccination also provides some protection from infection, although this protection has been shown to wane, highlighting the importance of staying up to date on vaccine doses.
 Inhalation of virus particles and deposition of virus on mucous membranes can be prevented by wearing a well-fitting mask or respirator and avoiding crowded indoor spaces with poor ventilation.
 Handwashing can help prevent transmission from contact with contaminated surfaces (fomite transmission).
-Used in combination, layered interventions (e.g., mask wearing, avoiding crowded indoor spaces with poor ventilation, testing, isolation, quarantine, vaccination) are measures that can reduce risk of transmission.
+Used in combination, layered interventions (e.g., vaccination, mask wearing, avoiding crowded indoor spaces with poor ventilation, and staying away from people who are sick) are measures that can further reduce risk of transmission.

-Box 5-02 Coronavirus disease 2019 (COVID-19) international travel preparation: a checklist for travelers
+Box 5-02 COVID-19 international travel preparation, a checklist for travelers

 Vaccination